artix75/psyc/README.md

 After building PsyC, you can find them inside the `bin/` subdirectory that is found inside the PsyC source directory.

+## Documentation

+PsyC ships with its own documentation that can be found inside the [doc](doc/) directory of the repository.
+The documentation comes in three formats: HTML, Markdown and UNIX manual pages.
+After installing PsyC with `make install`, documentation will be installed too.
+UNIX manual pages will be properly installed into `$PREFIX/share/man`, while other formats will be installed inside `$PREFIX/share/psyc` directory.
+The index page of HTML documentation can be found at [doc/html/index.html](doc/html/index.html).
+The main UNIX manual page is `psyc(7)`, so, after installing PsyC, it can be simply accessed with `man psyc`.
+Although the documentation is not complete and it's still in progress, most of the more commonly used functions and data structures are documented.

 ## Future Roadmap